 3 days or more unauthorised leave of absence will be referred to Staffordshire County Council, Education Support Service for consideration of a fixed penalty fine or further legal proceedings.

-If a leave of absence/holiday has not been received, our procedure will be to attempt contact through your child’s emergency details.
+If a leave of absence/holiday form has not been received, our procedure will be to attempt contact through your child’s emergency details.
 If we are unable to make contact with you or you have claimed that your child is absent through illness and we believe you may have taken leave without prior consent, the absence will be recorded as unauthorised.
 The matter will then be referred to Staffordshire County Council, Education Support Service for consideration of a fixed penalty fine or legal proceedings.

 It is important we know children and their parents are safe and well.
 In the past where schools have not chased up the reasons as to why children are off school, it has then transpired that there have been tragic circumstances around these absences, eg illness of a parent and a child unable to seek help.